warpstreamlabs/warpstream-byoc-demo/README.md

 Observe the agent in action by producing and consuming messages.

-[!NOTE]
-These steps assume your Kubernetes nodes run on amd64 or arm64 Linux architectures.
+*These steps assume your Kubernetes nodes run on amd64 or arm64 Linux architectures.
 You can confirm by running `kubectl get nodes -o yaml | grep architecture`.
-If your nodes run a different architecture, you’ll need to provision new nodes running amd64 or arm64.
+If your nodes run a different architecture, you’ll need to provision new nodes running amd64 or arm64.*

 1. Provision a pod with the Kafka command line tools installed using the provided configuration file.
     - `kubectl apply -f warpstream-byoc-demo-pod.yaml`